00 / Start Here

 ChatGPT App tools list how to use each call, required inputs, returned metadata, and confirmation rules for writes.

-The Terminal guide documents the write actions operators can take and the exact read surfaces that should confirm the result before they move into proof, settlement, or history.
+The action guide documents the write actions operators can take and the exact read surfaces that should confirm the result before they move into proof, settlement, or history.

 Open action guideCommand deck